 The Port of Alaska Modernization Program (PAMP) began in 2014 and is solely focused on replacing the deteriorating dock structures that have reached their original design life and were not built to current engineering standards for operational and seismic performance.
 The initial phase involves construction of a joint-use Petroleum & Cement Terminal (PCT).
-The effort began with landside preparation and improvements in 2018, which have been followed by terminal construction.
-The first year's work began in Spring/Summer 2020 and the PCT is scheduled to open in August/September 2022 after final dredging to operational depths and petroleum line certifications are completed.
-In parallel with this has been the start of the design work for next PAMP phase, which is construction of new cargo docks.
+The effort began in 2018 with landside improvements, and construction completion in 2022.
+The next steps are construction of the Port Administration building (planned completion in 2024) and a landside and waterside north end stabilization project (planned completion in 2024).
+In parallel with this has been the start of the design work for the next PAMP phase, which is construction of new cargo docks.
 The dates for this effort are dependent on securing sufficient funding.